 Board Membership

-- American Branch of the International Law Association (2019)
+- American Branch of the International Law Association (2019 - present)

 - New York International Arbitration Center (2017 - 2018)